ampproject/amp.dev/_reference/amp-ad.md

 order: 0
 ---

+NOTE: The specification of `amp-ad` is likely to significantly evolve over time.
+The current approach is designed to bootstrap the format to be able to show ads.

 A container to display an ad.

 Ads are loaded like all other resources in AMP documents, with a special